Now in Grass Valley:

-Instructor Bio (for all courses): Rachel Howard teaches creative writing primarily at Stanford Continuing Studies and the San Francisco Writers’ Grotto.
+Instructor Bio: Rachel Howard teaches creative writing primarily at Stanford Continuing Studies and the San Francisco Writers’ Grotto.
 She is the author of a memoir about her father’s unsolved murder, The Lost Night, which the New York Times praised as “enthralling.”
 Her novel, The Risk of Us, will be published by Houghton Mifflin Harcourt in April.
 Her fiction and nonfiction has appeared in many publications, including the New York Times’ “Draft” series.
 She received an MFA in fiction from Warren Wilson College, and later served there as Interim Director of Undergraduate Creative Writing.
 She has also taught in the MFA program of Saint Mary’s College.
 She moved to Nevada City in 2014 and is founder and producer of the Yuba Lit reading series.